- ALIF: Anterior Lumbar Interbody Fusion

-Xavier P. J. Gaudin, D.O. is a dual-trained neurosurgeon with special expertise in minimally invasive and complex spinal surgery.
+Xavier P. J. Gaudin, D.O. is a dual-trained and board-certified neurosurgeon who specializes in minimally invasive, motion-preserving and complex spinal surgery.
 He treats a full spectrum of brain, spine and peripheral nerve conditions, including scoliosis and spinal deformity, degenerative disorders, revision surgery, trauma, tumors, infections, and vascular malformations.
-In addition, he has special expertise in treating brain tumors both open and endoscopic surgical care of brain tumors, including meningioma and pituitary tumors, as well as trigeminal neuralgia, Chiari malformations, craniocervical disorders, carpal tunnel and ulnar nerve neuropathies.
+In addition, he has special expertise in treating brain tumors both open and endoscopic, such as meningioma or pituitary tumors, trigeminal neuralgia, Chiari malformations, craniocervical disorders, carpal tunnel and ulnar nerve neuropathies.

 Dr. Gaudin attended Illinois State University for his undergraduate studies, where he graduated magna cum laude and was on the Dean’s List.
 He obtained his medical degree from the University of Pikeville-Kentucky, and graduated in the top ten percent of his class.
 Dr. Gaudin then completed his internship and residency in neurological surgery at Ohio University COM/Grant Medical Center and Riverside Methodist Hospital where he was appointed Chief Resident and clinical instructor.
 He received additional subspecialty training in minimally invasive, complex spinal deformity and scoliosis surgery at The Orthopedic Foundation in Ohio.

-Given his unique hybrid of being dual-trained in both neurosurgery and orthopedic spine surgery, Dr. Gaudin offers the most comprehensive care for neck and back conditions, both surgical and non-operative.
-He utilizes the latest techniques such as minimally invasive and indirect approaches that help to maintain the integrity of the spinal musculature and soft tissues.
-Additionally, he offers motion preserving techniques, such as arthroplasty (disk replacement) and laminoplasty, which maintains spinal mobility.
-Dr. Gaudin gives special importance to maximizing conservative modalities, including pain management injections, chiropractic, and physical therapy, prior to offering any surgical intervention.
+Given his unique hybrid of being dual-trained in both neurosurgery and orthopedic spine surgery, Dr. Gaudin offers the most comprehensive care for neck and back conditions.
+He utilizes the latest techniques such as minimally invasive and indirect approaches to maintain the integrity of the spinal musculature and soft tissues.
+Additionally, he offers motion-preserving techniques, such as arthroplasty (disk replacement) and laminoplasty, which maintains spinal mobility.
+Dr. Gaudin gives special importance to maximizing conservative modalities, such as pain management, chiropractic, and physical therapy, prior to considering any surgical intervention.
 “There are only a select few circumstances,” he notes, “where a patient actually requires surgery.”